 The text includes a dossier of documents, in a format common in the Hellenistic period.
-The first and longest, running for 101 lines and taking up the first two columns, is a decree of the assembly of the Messenians summarizing an hitherto unknown territorial controversy between Messene and Megalopolis that constituted its historical background and mandating that the whole dossier be inscribed on the $\beta \acute{\alpha}\theta \rho ov$... $\mathring{\eta}$ of $i\pi\pi\epsilon \tilde{\imath}\varsigma$ èvtí (lines 92-93), clearly our monument.
-The other three documents that compose the dossier are, in that order, a challenge from the polis of Megalopolis to the polis of Messene, a fine imposed on the Messenians by the magis-
+The first and longest, running for 101 lines and taking up the first two columns, is a decree of the assembly of the Messenians summarizing an hitherto unknown territorial controversy between Messene and Megalopolis that constituted its historical background and mandating that the whole dossier be inscribed on the $\beta \alpha \theta \rho \rho \nu$... $\dot{\eta}$ of $i\pi \pi \epsilon i c$ evri (lines 92-93), clearly our monument.
+The other three documents that compose the dossier are in that order a challenge from the polis of Messene, a fine imposed on the Messenians by the magis-

 In the process of preparing the present article, the authors have incurred many debts.
-Petros Themelis has been insuperably liberal in sharing information on this text even before its publication and in allowing access to the inscription itself.
-Kleanthis Sidiropoulos, the field director of the Messene Excavations, has generously provided help and hospitality on multiple occasions.
+Petros Themelis has been insuperably, liberal in sharing information on this text even before its prince in allowing access to the inscription itself.
+Kleanthis Stdiropoulos, the field director of the Messene Excavations, has generously provided help and hospitality on multiple occasions.
 Countless discussions with Christian Habicht have contributed to the present publication in more ways than can be acknowledged.
-Christopher Jones and Michael Wörrle have allowed us to profit from their superior expertise.
+Christophier Jones and Michael Wörrle have allowed us to profit from their superior expertise.
 Gerhard Thür, in an ongoing discussion of the legal aspects of the dossier, has been a continuous source of challenges, stimuli, and ideas.
-NL would like to thank him especially for a well-timed invitation to Vienna to present and discuss this document, as well as Thomas Heine Nielsen for an invitation to Copenhagen which constituted a welcome stimulus to bring pen to paper.
-AM's research has been supported by funds of the European Union (7th PQ/2007-2013, PIEF-GA-2009-253582).
+NI. would like to thank him especially for a well-timed invitation to Vienna to present and discuss this document, as well as Thomas Heine Nielsen for an invitation to Copenhagen which constituted a welcome stimulus to bring pen to paper.
+AM's research has been supported by funds of the European Union (7th PQ/2007=2013, PIEF-GA-2009-253582).